Heat (Heat Wave)

 How to Treat a Heat Emergency

-Heat stroke: Heat stroke is a life-threatening situation.
-Help is
+- Heat stroke: Heat stroke is a life-threatening

 needed fast.
 Call 9-1-1 or your local emergency number.
 Move the person